 Previous HGNC Symbols for ADCY8 Gene

 Adenylate cyclase is a membrane bound enzyme that catalyses the formation of cyclic AMP from ATP.
 The enzymatic activity is under the control of several hormones, and different polypeptides participate in the transduction of the signal from the receptor to the catalytic moiety.
 Stimulatory or inhibitory receptors (Rs and Ri) interact with G proteins (Gs and Gi) that exhibit GTPase activity and they modulate the activity of the catalytic subunit of the adenylyl cyclase [provided by RefSeq, Jul 2008]

 GeneCards Summary for ADCY8 Gene

 ADCY8 (Adenylate Cyclase 8 (Brain)) is a Protein Coding gene.
-Diseases associated with ADCY8 include mood disorder.
-Among its related pathways are Immune System and DAG and IP3 signaling.
+Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include nucleotide binding and adenylate cyclase activity.
-An important paralog of this gene is ADCY5.
+An important paralog of this gene is ADCY3.

 UniProtKB/Swiss-Prot for ADCY8 Gene

 This is a membrane-bound, calcium-stimulable adenylyl cyclase.
 May be involved in learning, in memory and in drug dependence (By similarity).